HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 wine python.exe -m pip install pynput
 ```

-You can then package Tanit Keylogger into a single executable:
+You can then package Anit tools into a single executable:

 ```
-wine /root/.wine/drive_c/Python27/Scripts/pyinstaller.exe main.py --onefile --noconsole
+wine /root/.wine/drive_c/Python27/Scripts/pyinstaller.exe  NetworkDiscoverer.py --onefile
 ```
 The binary will be stored in the dist folder.